bmezaris/ObjectGraphs/README.md

 ftp://multimedia2.iti.gr
 ```
 Access to the FTP server has been tested using Mozila Firefox and File Explorer ("Add a network location") in Windows 10.
-To request access creadentials please send an email to: bmezaris@iti.gr, gkalelis@iti.gr.
+To request access creadentials for the ftp please send an email to: bmezaris@iti.gr, gkalelis@iti.gr.

-The data stored in the server are:
+The data stored in the ftp server are:
 * FCVID features extracted using Faster R-CNN-based object detector to be placed in the FCVID dataset root directory (~320 GB): FCVID.z01, FCVID.z02, FCVID.z03, FCVID.z04, FCVID.z05, FCVID.z06, FCVID.z07, FCVID.z08, FCVID.z09, FCVID.zip
 * YLIMED features extracted using Faster R-CNN-based object detector to be placed in the YLIMED dataset root directory (~7 GB): YLI-MED.zip
 * Model trained end-to-end using the FCVID features above (~2 GB): model-fcvid.zip